-- Emergency medicines are readily available to children who require them at all times during the school day. - Most children at this school carry their emergency medicines on them at all times and keep them secure. - Children whose health care professionals / parents advise the school that their child is not yet able or old enough to self-manage their condition, know exactly where to access their emergency medicines.
+- Emergency medicines are readily available to children who require them at all times during the school day. - Children whose health care professionals / parents advise the school that their child is not yet able or old enough to self-manage their condition, know exactly where to access their emergency medicines.